 The advice sets out that sexual harassment is 'unwanted conduct of a sexual nature' that can occur online and offline.
 It is likely to violate a child's dignity, and/or makes them feel intimidated, degraded or humiliated and/or creates a hostile, offensive or sexualised environment.

 We believe that all children have a right to learn in a safe environment.

-Academy leaders will minimise the risk of peer-on-peer abuse by: educating governors, our senior leadership team, staff, pupils, and parents about this issue.
+Academy leaders will minimise the risk of child-on-child abuse by: